contentauth/c2pa-python/docs/native-resources-management.md

 - The state is set to `CLOSED` as the very first step, before attempting to free anything.
 If cleanup fails halfway, the object is still marked closed, preventing a second attempt from doing further damage.
 - Cleanup is idempotent.
 Calling `close()` on an already-closed object returns immediately.

 These handlers catch `Exception`, not `BaseException`.
-A `SystemExit` raised inside cleanup (for instance during a slow `_release()`) propagates out and may skip the remaining free.
-The interrupt is tearing the process down anyway and the OS will reclaim the memory.
+The signals the interpreter raises to unwind a process (a cancellation request, or an exit already in progress) are `BaseException`, so they pass through cleanup untouched and the remaining free may not run.
+That is intentional: the signal means the whole process is going away, and its address space, native allocations included, is reclaimed on exit.
+Holding the interpreter in cleanup to finish a free that is about to become irrelevant would only delay the shutdown the caller asked for.

 All three cleanup entry points converge on the same method, and the exception handling sits at three different levels inside it: